 to play it safe and have adult supervision whenever they are

-The loving and loyal nature of Clumber Spaniels make them ideal companions for seniors or less active families, providing regular walks can be provided.
+The loving and loyal nature of Clumber Spaniels make them ideal companions for seniors or less active families, providing a couple of thirty minute walks can be provided.

 Ideally the home would have an outside area of sufficient size where the Clumber could spend some time each day.